 - Version comparison

-- Approval workflows
+- Approval workflows with status tracking

-- Guest reviewers (no login)
+- Guest reviewers without login

 - Integrations: Slack, Zapier